Financial Support for Full-time and Part-time Adult Students… | NSCG

 Skip to main content

-Newcastle and Stafford Colleges Group is pleased to be able to offer financial support to help adult students meet the costs of attending College.
+Newcastle and Stafford Colleges Group (NSCG) is pleased to be able to offer financial support to help adult students meet the costs of attending College.
 Please read the information below to find out whether you may be eligible for remission of fees, College Maintenance Allowance (CMA) or Discretionary Childcare Funding.

 Financial support payment start dates will be based on the date that the fully completed application form, with the correct supporting evidence, is received in Student Services and no backdated payments will be made.
 Once your application has been approved you will receive a letter of approval and a payment schedule.